-ELEMENT Information Required TYPE OF MULCH USED PERCENT OF BARE SURFACE COVERED Type of mulch used to cover bare areas (for example: hard or softwood bark, sawdust, peat, cedar hair bark, planner shavings, wood chips, paper mill sludge).
+ELEMENT INFORMATION REQUIRED TYPE OF MULCH USED PERCENT OF BARE SURFACE COVERED Type of mulch used to cover bare areas (for example: hard or softwood bark, sawdust, peat, cedar hair bark, planner shavings, wood chips, paper mill sludge).
 If mulch is not used, enter "None".
-Totals Enter the totals from each column of Acres and Number of Bushes.
+Enter the totals from each column of Acres and Number of Bushes.
+TOTALS Enter the totals from each column of Acres and Number of Busnes.
 DESCRIBE WILDLIFE CONTROL MEASURES: Describe wildlife control measures used.
 HAS DAMAGE (E.G., DISEASE, HAIL, FREEZE) OCCURRED TO TREES/VINES/BUSHES/BOG THAT WILL REDUCE THE INSURED CROP'S PRODUCTION FROM PREVIOUS CROP YEARS?
 Note fields where past damage has occurred in the past (3) years that may affect yields for the current year.
 If damage is noted, explain in detail, noting the month/year of damage.
 PERCENT HARVESTED BY METHOD: Report the percent harvested by each method listed.
 DOES THE APPLICANT OWN A BLUEBERRY HARVESTER?
 YES OR NO If the applicant owns a blueberry harvester, enter Yes; but if not, enter No. DESCRIBE RECORD KEEPING SYSTEM Describe the record keeping system utilized (processing, fresh market, roadside, U-pick, etc.).
 DESCRIBE HOW THE BLUEBERRIES ARE MARKETED Identify how the blueberries are marketed, such as through cooperatives, associations, processor, fresh market wholesale, roadside, U-pick, etc REMARKS: Additional information, attach additional sheets as necessary.